Cloudxtreme/bash-create-banner/README.md

 Improvements to come.

-For windows: Download and instal http://gitextensions.github.io/ then copy create.sh to directory you wish to run it in.  (there must be a similar location to /usr/bin/local on Windows but I am not aware of it yet) Open Powershell and run command.
+For windows: Download and install http://gitextensions.github.io/ then copy create.sh to directory you wish to run it in.  (there must be a similar location to /usr/bin/local on Windows but I am not aware of it yet) Open Powershell and run command.
 (NEED TO TEST)